2.) TO CONTRIBUTE (includes Names of Grants)

 When emailing, title your application in this way:

 Your Last Name--Short Title of Proposed Presentation--Application for what?

-In the case of events in the U.S.A. or Canada, $500 is normally the maximum granted for Travel Grants for North for North Americans, but those coming from abroad may ask for more, and vice versa with events in Europe.
+In the case of events in the U.S.A. or Canada, $500 is normally the maximum granted for Travel Grants for North Americans, but those coming from abroad may ask for more, an more.

 5b.)
 APPLICATION FORM

 FOR 2020 BRYDEN SCHOLARSHIP AND/OR ISS TRAVEL GRANT